 Useful Notes: War of 1812

 The War of 1812 (1812-1815) is one of the most popular wars to ever grace North America.
 The Americans think they won it, the Canadians think they won it, and the British have no idea they fought in it.
 It's also one of the Americas' more unusual wars: It's called the War of 1812—but it lasted nearly three years.
-America's casus belli for declaring war on Britain was the latter's forced conscription of American sailors to fight in the Napoleonic Wars—which, in a fit of tragic irony, had all but ended even as the declaration of war was in transit across the Atlantic.
+America's casus belli for declaring war on Britain was the latter's forced conscription of American sailors to fight in The Napoleonic Wars—which, in a fit of tragic irony, had all but ended even as the declaration of war was in transit across the Atlantic.
 The war's most famous battle was fought weeks after the ink on the peace treaty was dry.
 In the United States, it has been called the Second Revolutionary War.
-In Canada it is remembered as the war in which Canadians stopped the U.S. from trying to annex them, and as said, the British don't even remember it happened.
+In Canada it is remembered as the war in which Canadians stopped the U.S. from trying to annex them, and as said, the British don't even remember it happened (except when they're gloating about burning down the White House).
 Why is that the case?
 Well, the Brits had a certain Frenchman to deal with at the time.
 Compared to the French Revolutionary and Napoleonic Wars, the War of 1812 was a sideshow for the British Empire.
-There were 150,000 troops on the field when Emperor Napoleon I won at Austerlitz in 1805, for instance, than there were English-speaking soldiers in all of the Americas in 1815 (that's 87,000 for those keeping track).
+There were more troops on the field when Emperor Napoleon I won at Austerlitz in 1805, for instance, than there were English-speaking soldiers in all of the Americas in 1815 (that's 150k versus 87k for those keeping track).
 Napoleon's 1813 defeat by the Sixth Anti-Napoleonic Coalition at the three-day battle of Leipzig, the greatest gunpowder-battle ever (at the time), involved more than 600,000 soldiers with over 2,000 artillery pieces; the one-day Battle of New Orleans, the largest battle of the War of 1812, involved just 15,000 men and 16 cannons.
-Outside of the United States, the year 1812 itself is most strongly associated with Napoleon's catastrophically unsuccessful invasion of Russia, the decimation of his Grande Armée there (i.e. the decisive turning point in the war against him), and Tchaikovsky's famous overture (with the cannon fire at the end) commemorating Russia's part in these events.
+Outside of the United States, the year 1812 itself is most strongly associated with Napoleon's catastrophically unsuccessful invasion of Russia, the destruction of his Grande Armée there (i.e. the decisive turning point in the war against him), and Tchaikovsky's famous overture (with the cannon fire at the end) commemorating Russia's part in these events.

 open/close all folders